-For future work, we suggest to make a comparison between the best ANN model: NARX of best results for estimating soil temperature with other statistical method for soil temperature: Auto-Regressive Integrated Moving Average (ARIMA).
-We will also get the weather data of the years 1990-2000 and then apply the suggested ANN: NARX.
-We will check the validity of the NARX results using other statistical techniques to check the ability of this ANN: NARX for forecasting soil temperature under the same factors which used in this research.
+For future work, we suggest to make a comparison between the NARX ANN model of best results for estimating soil temperature with other statistical method for soil temperature: Auto-Regressive Integrated Moving Average (ARIMA).
+We will also get the weather data of the years 1990-2010 and then apply NARX ANN model.
+We will check the validity of the NARX results using other statistical techniques.